signum-network/CIPs/SIP/sip-48.md

 Signum has already all the basic functionality to empower the user for an auto-renewal via the existing subscription transaction.
 A subscription is valid for the auto-renewal when the following parameters are given:

-- The subscription is created with a SIP-44 message.
-The field `vs` and `al` need to be set.
+- The subscription is created with an attachment.
+A new field `alias` need to be set to bind the subscription to a given alias.
-- The subscription is paid to a staking contract which is in favour of TRT holders.
-This contract will be introduced with [SIP-45](sip-45.md) and is a prerequisite  for introducing the renewal process.
+- The subscription amount is paid to a defined receiver account.
 - The subscription should have minimum amount of 70 SIGNA as payment.
 - The subscription should be set to a 1 year interval (in seconds).

 **New node logic by execution of a subscription:**